sashatanase/Resume/README.md

 I love sci-fi books and dystopian and utopian novels and some of my favorite authors are **Philip K. Dick, Isac Asimov, Ayn Rand and Cixin Liu** I am fascinated by the Universe and its evolution and I am religiously following Hubble's reports and new photos.

 I am a constantly trying to widen my views and improve my knowledge - I am terribly curious and I believe I am always on a race to find new intellectual stimuli.
-I admire Harvey Weinstein and other scietists who can surpass their COurse of Knowledge bias and work hard to
+I admire Eric Weinstein and other scientists who can surpass their Course of Knowledge bias and work hard to make themselves understood by a very diverse public.

 Education